politicalrev/political-revolution.com/README.md

 The first time you run this command, it will take several minutes to complete as it downloads all the dependencies the local server needs.
 Go grab a cup-a-joe.

-## Installation

-Installation is straight-foward.
+To attach to the terminal of the database, server, or build, you may run `docker exec -it <container> /bin/bash`, but you shouldn't need to.

+### Initial Wordpress Install
-3. Navigate to http://127.0.0.1:8080/ and follow the instructions to create your local dev environment.
+Navigate to http://127.0.0.1:8080/ and follow the instructions to set up your Wordpress admin account.
+You can ignore warnings about the user database not existing, they'll go away once you finish the setup wizard.
+Login with that admin account.

-4. Go to http://127.0.0.1:8080/wp-admin and change the active theme to `thrpoliticalsage` to enable our theme.
+Go to http://127.0.0.1:8080/wp-admin, navigate to the themes section, and change the active theme to `thepoliticalsage` to enable the theme we develop.

-`npm start` runs gulp watch and starts the docker development server.
-Stopping gulp with `ctrl + C` and running `npm stop` will spin down your dev processes.
-To attach to the terminal of the local dev server, you may run `docker exec -it wpthepoliticalrevorg_my-wp_1 /bin/bash`.

 A pre-populated database is not currently being provided.
-However, after setting up Wordpress for the first time, the database changes you make will be persisted in a Docker [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#data-volumes) until/unless you delete it.
-We plan to provide a pre-populated sample database in the future.
+However, after setting up Wordpress for the first time, the database changes you make will be persisted in a Docker [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#data-volumes) linked to the `db/` directory until/unless you delete it.
+We plan to provide a pre-populated sample database in the near future.

 ## Documentation